tomplus/k8s-multi-tool/README.md

 ### delete "broken" pods

 ```
-# delete pods which are not in ready state, confirmation is needed
+# delete pods which are not in ready state (confirmation is needed)
 pod.py delete-broken
 ```